I-70 Motorsports Park

 I-70 Motorsports Park, also known as I-70 Speedway, is a multi-purpose motorsports facility near Interstate 70 east of Odessa, Missouri, USA.
 The track, first opened in 1969, and has since been completely rebuilt and renovated in 2021 under new ownership.

-I-70 Speedway is now the home to a state of the art facility and 1/2 mile dirt oval racetrack hosting events for every kind of motorsports enthusiast.
-Classes of motorsport include but are not limited to 410 winged sprint cars, non-winged sprint cars, super dirt late models, modifieds, monster trucks, flat track motorcycles, and motocross bikes.
+I-70 Speedway includes a 1/2 mile dirt oval racetrack.
+It hosts events for 410 winged sprint cars, non-winged sprint cars, super dirt late models, modifieds, monster trucks, flat track motorcycles, and motocross bikes.

 History

 The track was built and opened by Bill Roberts and other partners in 1969.
 Roberts had previously built and owned the Kansas City International Raceway dragstrip in Kansas City, Missouri.

 Roberts sold I-70 Speedway to Greg Weld (of WELD wheels) sometime in the late 1970s or early 1980s (?).
 Weld turned the track into a dirt track.
 Late in 1989 Roberts, who had continued holding the note on the track, repossessed I-70 Speedway from Weld.
 At that time, Roberts, along with sons Dennis and Randy, resurfaced the track with asphalt and got it NASCAR sanctioned.
 Roberts' third son Dan, a Kansas City area country music DJ on KFKF-FM and later a long-time announcer at Arrowhead Stadium, got his start in sports broadcasting at I-70 Speedway.

 In 2006, a new 0.375 mi dirt track was built on the site.
 The asphalt track is a long 0.500 mi.
 The backstretch has a small dog-leg.
 It is regarded as one of the fastest and highest banked short tracks in the nation.
 I-70 Speedway was also one of the first tracks to feature a prototypical SAFER barrier; during a World Cup race in the early 1990s, huge styrofoam blocks were placed high along the retaining wall in all four turns.
 All-Pro Series driver and former NASCAR Rookie of the Year, Jody Ridley, hit one of the blocks which sent him airborne over the wall in turn four upside down.
 Ridley walked away from the wreck, but this style of the barrier was only used in a few more races at I-70.